davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Secured](https://docs.spring.io/spring-security/site/docs/3.2.8.RELEASE/apidocs/org/springframework/security/access/annotation/Secured.html) - does not support SpEL and is used to specify a list of roles which the logged user must have in order to access the annotated method;

-[@RolesAllowed](https://javaee.github.io/javaee-spec/javadocs/javax/annotation/security/RolesAllowed.html) - does not support SpEL and is the [JSR 250](https://jcp.org/en/jsr/detail?id=250)’s equivalent annotation of the @Secured annotation;
+[@RolesAllowed](https://javaee.github.io/javaee-spec/javadocs/javax/annotation/security/RolesAllowed.html) - does not support SpEL and is the [JSR-250](https://jcp.org/en/jsr/detail?id=250)’s equivalent annotation of the @Secured annotation;

+[@WithMockUser]() - can be added to a test method to emulate running with a mocked user;

+[@WithUserDetails]() - used to emulate an UserDetails instance which is returned from the UserDetailsService according to the given username;

+[@WithAnonymousUser]() - can be added to a test method to emulate running with an anonymous user.
+This is useful when a user wants to run a majority of tests as a specific user and override a few methods to be anonymous;

+[@WithSecurityContext]() - determines what SecurityContext to use, and all three annotations described above are based on it.
+If we have a specific use case, we can create our own annotation that uses @WithSecurityContext to create any SecurityContext we want.
+Its discussion is outside the scope of our article, and please refer to the Spring Security documentation for further details.
 </br></br>